LEAD EDUCATIONAL TRANSFORMATION & CHANGE

 Why are values at the core of our educational work, and how do we ensure that learners will value the experiences at hand?
 In this seminar, we will learn how to put values at the center and to unlock the core tensions within a value that catalyze a value exploration.

-How do we create deeply resonant and engaging educational moments that empower learners to carry the impact of an experience long after it ends?
-In this seminar, we will surface frameworks and tools which can be used to craft an intentional arc of experience.
+How do we create deeply resonant and engaging educational moments that empower learners to carry an experience’s impact long after it ends?
+In this seminar, we will surface different frameworks and tools, which can be used to craft an intentional arc of experience.

 What is the role of the educator in facilitating the emergence of meaning from educational experiences?
-In this seminar, we will explore how to empower learners to make their own meaning from an experience and emerge with a stronger sense of Jewish identity.
+In this seminar, we will explore different tools and methodologies that empower learners to make their own meaning from an experience and emerge with a stronger sense of Jewish identity.

 COMMUNITY OF PRACTICE

-Serving as the glue between seminars, the cohort will convene for monthly community of practice gatherings, each hosted for half a day at a different fellow’s workplace.
-Together, fellows will reflect on the material taught in the seminars, share their experiences as they apply new approaches in their work, and discover new avenues for collaboration.
+Serving as the “glue” between seminars, the cohort will convene for ten monthly community of practice gatherings – each hosted by a different fellow and their organization.
+Together, fellows will reflect on the material taught in the seminars, share their experiences as they apply new methods in the field, and discover new avenues for collaboration.

 Dec 5, 2023